 Dare Festival Melbourne

-We are excited to be bringing a Melbourne leg of Dare Festival to Australia in 2014.
+We are excited to be bringing a Melbourne leg of Dare Festival to Australia on 27 October 2014.

 At Dare Festival Melbourne you’ll find inspiration and new ideas that help you to answer the question, "How can I build a better, more enjoyable organisation?"